langjam/jam0001/KerLang/README.md

 (* is not intended to be manually edited              *) (*----------------------------------------------------*)

 let twice = (fun x0 ->
   (( * )
     x0
     2))
 ```

-If you don't want to generate source code it is possible too !
-To execute directly a program in KerLang, you just need to provide a `main` function in your sources, the execution of the main function can be requested using the `-x` option for the compiler.
+If you don't want to generate source code it is possible to execute it directly too !
+To do so you just need to provide a `main` function in your sources, the execution of the main function can be requested using the `-x` option of the compiler.

+## More about KerLang

+To know more about KerLang, examples are ready to be run in the `examples/` folder.
+The KerLang **manual** is also available as a pdf file.

 ## Build instructions